parallel-finance/auction-toolkit/.github/ISSUE_TEMPLATE/onborading.md

 In order to onboarding your project on our platform, you need to provide the correct crowdloan information as following:

 - [] ParaId: <!--This is the para ID of your project on relaychain.
-Make sure it is the right one. e.g. `2085`-->
+Make sure it is the same as relaychain. e.g. `2085`-->
 - [] Lease period: <!-- check the slot duration of Auction schedule, check it from https://kusama.network/auctions/ and https://polkadot.network/auctions/ -->
 - [] Cap: <!-- what's your crowdloan cap balance on relaychain when creating crowdloan? -->
 - [] EndBlock <!-- what's your endblock on relaychain when creating crowdloan? -->